soilwise-he/SoilWise-documentation/tech/docs/apis/apis.md

 **Link Liveness Assessment API:** <https://api.soilwise-he.containers.wur.nl/linky/docs>

-The linkchecker component is designed to evaluate the validity and accuracy of links within metadata records in the a OGC API - Records based System.
+The linkchecker component is designed to evaluate the status, validity and accuracy of links within metadata records in the a OGC API - Records based System.
+It's responses provide input that is used to inform end users about the status of published links and to collect required data for quality control.

 **RDF to triplestore API:** <https://repo.soilwise-he.containers.wur.nl/swagger-ui/index.html>

-Allows the conversion of RDF to the SWR triple store
+Allows the conversion of RDF, e.g. as provided by the CORDIS API's to the SWR triple store.

 ## Future work